YHP TURKEY – I am a Teenager

-- Enabling adolescents to gain independence and responsibility for their own safety
+- Enabling adolescents to gain independence and take responsibility for their own safety

-- Helping them to avoid violence through improved communication skills and ways to resolve conflict without resorting to fighting
+- Helping them to avoid violence by improving communication skills and considering ways to resolve conflict without resorting to fighting

-- Getting adolescents connected to their families by talking with them and their parents about activities that strengthen family relationships and encouraging them to get involved in their communities.
+- Helping adolescents to strengthen family relationships and encouraging them to get involved in their communities.

 Background information and materials for all target audiences were printed and distributed as manuals.
-The famous cartoon artist Tan Cemal Genç draw illustrations in line with the project objectives of ‘I am a Teenager’ which were regarded as an essentially useful way of reaching adolescents.
+The famous cartoon artist Tan Cemal Genç drew illustrations – a useful way of engaging adolescents.

-By the end of the project, approximately 9 million people were reached through national media coverage.
-Also as a result of this media coverage, the project ‘I am a Teenager’ was initiated in Maltepe Juvenile Prison at the request of the Prison Director and with permission from the Ministry of Justice.
-Between June and September 2014, workshops were organized for teenagers at a juvenile prison focusing on anger management and reintegration to society.
-A report based on the findings was published in a scientific journal.
+By the end of the project, approximately 9 million people had been reached through national media coverage.
+As a result of this media coverage, the ‘I am a Teenager’ project was introduced in Maltepe Juvenile Prison at the request of the Prison Director and with permission from the Ministry of Justice.

 AstraZeneca Turkey’s ‘I am a Teenager’ Project has been awarded: